joshelvn11/Kyle-s-Game/README.md

 This site allows people to play the party classic, Kyle's Game, on your phone with friends!

-This game is primarliy designed to be used on mobile devices however works on any device on a browser.
-It utilises a fullscreen mode on mobile phones to emulate a native app and also runs as a PWA (Progressive Web App) on Android Devices.
+This game is primarily designed to be used on mobile devices however works on any device on a browser.
+It utilises a fullscreen mode on mobile phones to emulate a native app.

 It is a game for multiple players using the same device where the device is passed around to the active player.